 MI#1: DUE NO LATER THAN Thursday Sept 19

 In reflecting on the readings, it’s not hard to come up with an example of a point made or theoretical understanding developed in the assignments.
 You will be asked to periodically complete a short reaction to the weekly reading assignments in the form of a “media interpretation.”
 This means you should find a book, website, TV show or movie, song, news story, poem, piece of art, or some other form of media that you can interpret using the concepts developed in the reading.
-This reaction should include a summary/outline of the main theme(s) of the reading and the media interpretation written as a brief, but concise (at least 500 word) paper handed in as well as posted on the course Blackboard page.
+This reaction should include a summary/outline of the main theme(s) of the reading and the media interpretation written as a brief, but concise (at least 500 words) paper handed in as well as emailed to email@example.com.
 Students are required to submit four media interpretations in total, which should be spread throughout the course (a schedule will be created in the first week of the course).
 Students should be prepared to discuss their media interpretations in class.
-To receive full credit, the reaction must be emailed to with all of the inclusions noted above (citation, explanation and relevance).

 Here's a brief example of what this assignment might look like (yours should be a bit longer):